BinaryIgor/blog/posts/htmx-simpler-web-based-app-or-system.md

 ```
 It basically means that **just by adding these two custom HTML attributes, we can update any fragment of our page with the data returned directly from the server, without writing any JavaScript code**.
 Isn't that amazing?
 Isn't the problem that most SPA frameworks are trying to solve?
 Updating the page partially, without reloading it fully?

 What about routing?
 It is simply going to a different page (route), but as with SPA, without doing full page reload.
 Well, that is also simple.
-Using HTML fragment from **<a target="_blank" href="https://github.com/BinaryIgor/code-examples/tree/master/some-wisdom-htmx-app">my simple Some Wisdom App</a>**, where we have a list of authors:
+Using HTML fragment from **<a  href="https://github.com/BinaryIgor/code-examples/tree/master/some-wisdom-htmx-app">my simple Some Wisdom App</a>**, where we have a list of authors:
 ```
 <div hx-history="false" id="app">
 ...